DarrenKirby/cozenage/docs/source/howto/running.rst

 --------------

 Most modern interpreted languages provide a :abbr:`REPL` for interactive use.
-The idea of a REPL was first described by John McCarthy, the inventor of the original LISP language in his 1960 paper named "Recursive Functions of Symbolic Expressions and Their Computation by Machine, Part I".
+The idea of a REPL was first described by John McCarthy, the inventor of the original LISP language in his 1960 paper named "Recursive functions of symbolic expressions and their computation by machine".
 The interactive loop he described is the direct ancestor of every REPL that exists today.

 REPLs are a very powerful tool which allow for interactive 'conversations' with the interpreter, in order to experiment